kiwicopple/paul.copplest.one/docs/knowledge/philosophy/spiritual-bypassing.md

 ### Wisdom

-This "mis-labelling" is described in Buddhism as "Perception" ("saññā") - the faculty that identifies and categorizes experience.
+This "mis-labelling" is described in Buddhism as "Perception" ("saññā") — the faculty that identifies and categorizes experience.
 This is where a lot of distortion happens.
-It's very hard to interpret everything from First Principles: you perceive through accumulated patterns, drawing on memory and conditioning.
+It's very hard to interpret everything from first principles: you perceive through accumulated patterns, drawing on memory and conditioning.

 Perception is largely invisible by design.
 It doesn't announce itself as a filter.
 The meditator sitting with insecurity, applying the "note and release" template - they are running that template completely transparently.
 It just feels like correct practice.
 To catch it, you need a quality of attention that turns back on the _act of perceiving itself_ - noticing not just what arises but how it's being categorized.